Michele Zugnoni

 PhD, University of California, Davis, Education; JD, University of California Davis; MA, California State University Stanislaus, English; BA, California State University East Bay, History

-Beyond teaching and research, Zugnoni spends many hours writing creative fiction, playing piano and video games, and traveling to new locales.
-She is originally from the San Francisco Bay Area.
+Zugnoni is originally from the San Francisco Bay Area.
+Beyond teaching and research, she spends many hours writing creative fiction, playing piano and video games, and traveling to adventurous locales.
+She is a certified life coach and mediator, and serves as a volunteer mediator for the Chicago Center for Conflict Resolution.

 Publications